What's actually happening

 How long does it really last

 Popular advice: 2 weeks.
-Wermom data from 12,000+ tracked babies: median 23 days.
-20% of babies show patterns up to 35 days.
+Pediatric sleep guidance (see the AAP) describes the regression commonly lasting two to six weeks, with some babies taking longer.
 There are three distinct sub-patterns: early-bird (peaks day 5-8), classic-middle (day 12-15), and late-stretch (day 18-25).

 Pediatric research over the last decade has clarified this picture significantly.
 Studies cited by the AAP and CDC describe a normal distribution with wider tails than older guidance suggested, which means more variation is healthy variation.
 Worry intensifies when patterns deviate sharply or persist beyond the documented windows.